maddymz/Large-scale-Processing-of-JSON-Objects/README.md

 Step3: Three files will get created as a result of this json.h, jsoncpp.cpp, json-forward.h, under dist directory
 Step4: Add all these files to your project
 Step5: Add #include <json/json.h> to the main source code
-Step6: Copy the files under "include" directory of "jsoncpp" and paste them in "include"diretory of the compiler which you are using
+Step6: Add path of "include" directory to "includepath" of the "c_cpp_properties.json"
 ```
 ## Build Instructions
 1. Open terminal and run following command which creates an object file(this needs to be done only once) :